garciaalvaro/the-typography/README.txt

 == Changelog ==

+= 1.3.0 =
+* Updated fonts
+* Added linter for development
+* Updated dependencies
+* Minor fixes

 = 1.2.0 =
 * Refactored code base.
-Migrated JavaScript to TypeScript.
+Migrated JavaScript to TypeScript
 * UI & UX improvements.
-CSS and JS small bug fixes.
+CSS and JS small bug fixes
-* Letter Spacing allows negative values.
+* Letter Spacing allows negative values
-* Incremented Font Size maximum value to 80.
+* Incremented Font Size maximum value to 80
 * Upgraded minimum version to WP 5.3.
-The plugin can be used in 5.2 activating the Gutenberg plugin.
+The plugin can be used in 5.2 activating the Gutenberg plugin

 = 1.1.0 =
-* Include core blocks selection in Customizer.
+* Include core blocks selection in Customizer
-* Sort typographies styles so that newer take preference over older.
+* Sort typographies styles so that newer take preference over older
-* Improvements in the UI and added some UX hints.
+* Improvements in the UI and added some UX hints
-* Fix Customizer Previewer bugs.
+* Fix Customizer Previewer bugs
-* Improve code base.
+* Improve code base
-* Update dependencies.
+* Update dependencies

 = 1.0.0 =
-* Initial release.
+* Initial release

 == Screenshots ==